olevole/fcp/README.md

 ## Labs

-This tutorial assumes you use Freebernetes cloud [Google Cloud Platform](https://cloud.google.com) (free plan).
+This tutorial assumes you use Freebernetes cloud [Freebernetes Cloud Platform](https://XXX) (free plan).

 For the begginers: